£29.99 Regular price

 Biography

-Author: Edward Hadas is a Research Fellow at Blackfriars Hall, Oxford University (UK).
-He was formerly an economics editor and columnist Reuters Breakingviews.
+Author(s): Edward Hadas is a Research Fellow at Blackfriars Hall, Oxford University (UK).
+He was formerly an economics editor and columnist for Reuters Breakingviews.
 He also worked on the Financial Times' influential Lex column, following 25 years as a financial analyst with firms such as Morgan Stanley and Putnam Investments.

 Reviews